Danny’s DNA Discoveries – Hygrophoraceae (Waxy Caps) of the PNW

 Hygrocybe s.l. - Gliophorus s.l. - click to expand

 Gliophorus species are slimy-viscid all over, sometimes with decurrent gills.
-To distinguish those with decurrent gills from similar Chromosera, Gloioxanthomyces and Hygrocybe, these have gills with duller colours than the cap and stem, and are never red like Hygrocybe can be (they probably lack the ability to produce betalain pigments).
+Similar mushrooms are found in Chromosera, Gloioxanthomyces and Hygrocybe, but those are usually not quite as slimy-viscid.
+Usually.
+Gliophorus are never red like Hygrocybe can be (they probably lack the ability to produce betalain pigments).
 A famous green mushroom is found here.
 Gliophorus does not appear to be monophyletic, so perhaps some of the three groups will be split into additional genera.

-Species mentioned: Gliophorus psittacinus, laetus, sciophanus, irrigatus, unguinosus, flavifolius.
+Species mentioned: Gliophorus psittacinus, laetus, sciophanus, irrigatus, unguinosus.
 Hygrophorus subaromaticus.
 Hygrocybe hondurensis, flavifolia.

 Gliophorus psittacinus EU group - sometimes with green (or even blue) but sometimes pure orange (sometimes both!) and they can even change back and forth between those colours.
 The green is a brighter green than the other famous green mushroom, the redwood yellow-green Hygrocybe virescens, which has a completely dry cap.
 The gills are supposedly not decurrent and the cap is often pointy, but since we have several species in this group, we have yet to show that is always true.
 So far we have DNA for 4 PNW species (none of them the real thing) and we don't even know for sure if they are a closely related group or scattered throughout the genus.

-#1 seems to have a dark orange phase not found in the others species (see photos).
-It's the first clue we have about how to tell them apart. #2 appears to be the most common and can be blue, although blue is the rarest colour reported. #4 has not been photographed yet (well, it has, but as part of a mixed collection where we don't know which one is #4).
+PNW01 seems to have a dark orange phase not found in the others species (see photos).
+It's the first clue we have about how to tell them apart.
+PNW02 appears to be the most common and can be blue, although blue is the rarest colour reported.
+PNW04 has not been photographed yet (well, it has, but as part of a mixed collection where we don't know which one is PNW04).
+There is also PNW03.
+PNW08 is from peaty soil under sedges/spiraea in a wet area on edge of poor fen.
+It is very small, translucent, with yellow-green tones.

 Gliphorus psittacanus var. californicus CA is an available name for one of our species, assuming that California species is not endemic to California only.
 I just don't know which one it might be.
 Gliophorus perplexus MI from back east has had its type sequenced, and it only occurs back east and does not appear to be one of our species.

-Gliophorus psittacinus group #2 © Steve Ness, Steve Ness and Luca Hickey
+Gliophorus 'psittacinus PNW02' © Yi-Min Wang, Steve Ness, Steve Ness and Luca Hickey

 Gliophorus cf irrigatus EU - dark grey-brown cap and stem, similar colours to Cuphophyllus recurvatus, above (a dry mushroom), with gills that are not always decurrent.
 In California they have named one local group member Hygrophorus subaromaticus which probably needs to be recombined as Gliophorus subaromaticus.
 We need samples of that and our local species to compare to the EU DNA that I do have to see what our species are.
 The also European G. unguinosus is thought to be a synonym for G. irrigatus.

-'Gliophorus' flavifolius CA - a California species that may also be found under Douglas fir in southern Oregon.
+'Gliophorus' flavifolius CA - a California species that has been found in OR and WA (but not yet sequenced from there).
 Very white stem, very bright yellow gills, and a white cap disc surrounded by yellow.
 Adnate gills.
 It is stockier than Chromosera citrinopallida, above.
-The DNA is not close enough to anything for us to know yet what genus this is.
+It is very viscid on the cap and stem but was overlooked for transferring to Gliophorus, where it belongs.
+It is currently still going by the name Hygrocybe flavifolia.

 Hygrocybe s.s. - click to expand